Arrays

 LittleHorse provides a native ARRAY variable type that gives you strongly-typed, ordered lists with per-element type enforcement.

 Use ARRAY when you want compile-time and runtime guarantees that every element in your list conforms to a specific type.
-Use JSON_ARR when you need an untyped or heterogeneous list, or for backward compatibility with existing workflows.

 Supported Element Types